Wadi Rum, Jordan

 Stargazing

 Clear skies and minimal light pollution make Wadi Rum a top global spot for gazing at the stars.
-You have the choice to either hop on a guided tour of the stars or just chill on your back for a night you’ll never forget.
+You can either hop on a guided tour or just chill on your back for a night you’ll never forget.

 The Bedouin Culture